wercker/step-add-to-known_hosts/README.md

 # Add to known_hosts

 A wercker step to use ssh-keyscan to add a host to the known_hosts file.
+This step requires

 **Important!** Use the `fingerprint` parameter, otherwise a man-in-the-middle attack is possible.

 [![wercker status](https://app.wercker.com/status/85d1e231bf48bd1b3b7d9a2073a6f75a/m "wercker status")](https://app.wercker.com/project/bykey/85d1e231bf48bd1b3b7d9a2073a6f75a)

+# Dependencies

+- `mktemp`
+- `ssh-keyscan`
+- `ssh-keygen`

 # What's new